-In October and the end of April to the end of May, the Swiss Army conducts shooting exercises in the vicinity of S-chanf.
-Thus, the area between S-chanf and the Mountain Inn Dürrboden is closed over the Scaletta Pass, or it is life-threatening to go there as a pilgrim.
+In October and from the end of April to the end of May, the Swiss Army conducts shooting exercises in the vicinity of S-chanf.
+Thus, the area between S-chanf and the mountain inn Dürrboden over the Scaletta Pass is closed, or it is life-threatening to go there as a pilgrim.

 43.6 Zernez–S-chanf (Cinous-chel)

 This tour can be simplified by public transport.